 Less documentation for me which means more time spent with you to focus on your goals

 You keep your therapist, even if your insurance changes.

 Sessions vary between 45 minutes and one hour.
 Please see the Fees page for additional information.

 How do sessions with my child work?

 I will need to first get information from you about your concerns with your child.
 It is then helpful to receive correlating information from the child from their perspective.
 From there, I schedule sessions with you and your child individually along with family sessions in order to effectively share treatment information.
 I find that the more involved parents are in their child's treatment, the more effective treatment will be.
-For safety reasons, I do not allow parents to "drop off" children under 13 for sessions.

 What is your policy on court testimonies?